MushfikMahi/Elysium-Estate/README.md

 🔗 Live Weblink : [Elysium Estate](https://optimal-creature.surge.sh/)

+**The 3 implemented packages from the list:**

+- AOS Package
+- React-leaflet
+- Swiper slider

+## 5 Bullet points of my website.

 - **Explore curated luxury properties:** Discover meticulously selected residences designed for unparalleled comfort and sophistication.
 - **Tailored experiences:** Experience personalized service and guidance from our dedicated team of professionals.
 - **Unparalleled comfort:** Enjoy the epitome of modern elegance in every residence, ensuring a refined living experience.